CiscoSE/dnac_network_device_config_archiver_poc/README.md

 ```
 python dnac_network_device_config_archiver_poc.py
 ```
 * The utility will output a directory called *DNAC_Config_Archive* with timestamped subdirectories containing the devices configurations pulled from DNA Center.
+The configuration text files are named using the device's hostname.
 ```
 ./DNAC_Config_Archive/2019-10-16 15:36:48.905188/c9200.site1.company.com
 ```